affederaffe/Tmds.DBus.SourceGenerator/README.md

 For handlers, create a new class and inherit from the generated one and implement its abstract methods.

 ### Examples

-For examples, you may take a look at some projects that use this source generator:
+For example, you may take a look at some projects that use this source generator:

 * [Avalonia](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.FreeDesktop)
 * [DBus.Services.Secrets](https://github.com/Ace4896/DBus.Services.Secrets)

-### How to obtain DBus interface definitions
+### How to get DBus interface definitions

 DBus interface definitions are written in XML.
-There are mainly 2 ways for obtaining those:
+There are mainly two ways for getting those:

-1. Finding the the source online _somewhere..._
+1. Finding the source online _somewhere..._
-   This could be a GitHub repo or some obscure website from the mid 2000s (at your own risk).
+   This could be a GitHub repo or some obscure website from the mid-2000s (at your own risk).
 2. Dumping the definition via introspection
    If you have a service running on your system from which you want to extract the definition, you may use `busctl`, e.g.:\
    To list available services: